bspatter/wave_analyzer/README.md

 ## To Do:
 * Fix bug where pulse bounds don't adjust y-values when switching from Intensity to pressure.
+* Fix bug: Reset plot picker radio button to pressure when new data is loaded.
+* Improve plot readability: bold Axis labels or increase font size

 ## Built With